Business Continuity Plans Specific to COVID-19

-- Employees who are sick or have come in contact with someone who has tested positive for COVID-19, have been instructed to stay home and seek medical guidance.
+- Employees who are sick have been instructed to stay home and seek medical guidance.

-To date we have not witnessed significant impact to operations or supply chain.
+To date we have not witnessed significant impact to operations or supply chain due to COVID-19.
 Should we witness a business disruption, Pitney Bowes has contingency plans in place within our supply chain to address product/service flow in the event of a disruption.
 The majority of our supply chain critical suppliers have Business Continuity and Pandemic Plans in place.
 For our mid-volume suppliers being affected by state shutdowns, we continue to closely partner with and stock up on the parts that we can.